Fuel Mix of UK Domestic Electricity Suppliers

 CO2 emissions are in kg/kWh; nuclear waste relates to high-level waste in g/kWh.

-* The aggregated total for nuclear power is only about two-thirds of the UK “average” figure.
-This is because nuclear power is supplied disproportionately to industry rather than domestic customers.
+* The weighted aggregate for nuclear power’s share of fuel mix is only about two-thirds of the UK “average” figure.
+This is probably because nuclear power is being supplied disproportionately to industry rather than domestic customers, partly because of nuclear’s proportionately higher night-time output due to its inability to load follow (adjust its output with varying demand).
 Aggregated coal and gas figures are both slightly higher than the average figures.

 Coal power plants also emit sulphur dioxide which leads to acid rain, as well as other pollutants.